 It is important to leave plenty of spaces with other vehicles.
 Not only does it deter other drivers from hitting you, but it also gives you enough response time to drive away to safety when sighting a pending accident.

 By all means, avoid tailgating.
 This is a common practice with drivers to follow too closely with other vehicles in front of them.
 When you notice that a driver is tailgating you, slow down to encourage them to go around.

 If that doesn't work, change your land, or perhaps pull off to the side when it’s safe to do so.

-Driving can be multitasking, and a major part of driving lies in constantly being aware of your surroundings.
-That is why it isn’t advisable to drive while under the influence since it distorts your awareness and coordination.
+Driving can be multitasking, and a major part of driving lies in being aware of your surroundings.
+That is why driving while under the influence isn't advisable since it distorts your awareness and coordination.

 You should be alert to the conditions around you.
 By being alert, you can better respond when there is a coming doom.
 More reaction time allows you to take calculated action, especially driving away from an incoming accident.

 One of the keys to driving safely is to ensure you effectively communicate with other drivers while on the road.
-When you’re about to change a lane, it is important you signal your intention before the action.
+When you’re about to change a lane, you must signal your intention before the action.

 Sometimes you can do everything right and still meet a dreadful end.
-In such a case, you need a professional legal representative who will protect your best interest and fight for your benefits and rights.
+In such a case, you need a professional legal representative to protect your best interest and fight for your benefits and rights.
 Go ahead and give us a call, or perhaps fill the contact form.